Step by Step: Getting Started

 Every Community Repair Group is unique, and yours will be too.
 It is always a good idea to experience an event first hand before setting up your own, to get some tips and see how others are doing it.

 Your first step might be contacting your nearest CRN member or visiting another established community repair group in your area.
-You may choose to join an umbrella organisation such as Repair Café Foundation, The Restart Project, or another type of network that can support you in setting up your own group.
+You may choose to register with an umbrella organisation such as Repair Café International, The Restart Project, Repair Cafe Wales or another local network that can support you in setting up your own group.

 Here are our top tips for getting started:

 - You may need help with publicity, finance/ fundraising, admin, but of course, you need people who can fix things!

 - You can get started with a very small team and trust that you will attract volunteers as you go along or you may want to establish your team first before you launch.

 - Try advertising for volunteers in a wide variety of places such as Facebook community groups, local papers and noticeboards, through your local council or word of mouth.

 - Consider a venue that is accessible for everyone – groups often use community centres, libraries, and cafés.
 Look around for a space that feels right and doesn’t cost much to use – cafés may appreciate you bringing them customers and let you have the space for free if you ask.

 - Make sure there is enough space to host your volunteers and people waiting to get items fixed.
 Good ventilation and space between people is now more important than ever so consider whether the venue can offer you these things.